 Subproject 3.
 Devotional practices and distinctions

 A postdoctoral fellow (two years) will survey the sources for information on how radical Pietists translated their conversion into distinct vestimentary, corporal, and emotional styles, thereby emphasizing the transnational codes of religious dissent.
-Their embodied practices, or hexus, could take the form of a serious demeanor, a lowered gaze, and a pronounced hanging of the head and shoulders.
+Their embodied practices, or hexus, could take the form of a serious demeanour, a lowered gaze, and a pronounced hanging of the head and shoulders.
 The backdrop of these practices was a society in which the sartorial display of social status was a prevailing feature of the representational culture at the time.
 Through their deliberately modest appearance, demonstrating their status as true believers, radical Pietists turned these conventions upside down.
 The postdoctoral fellow will analyze radical Pietist practices in their context exploring alternative ways of achieving influence in the public sphere among people who possessed neither formal power, nor strong bookish training.
 Associate Professor Juliane Engelhardt will be supervisor and Professor Xenia von Tippelskirsch will be co-supervisor of this part of the overall project.

 The synergy evolving from these three subprojects is a comprehensive understanding of how radical Pietists challenged traditional conventions and symbols of power through critical ideas and new networks, and by visualizing and performing new social norms.